LSaldyt/Qurry/README.md

 Gate names can be either upper-case or lower-case.

-The following are new instructions that curry offers:
+The following are new instructions that Qurry offers:
 `def`, `bernoulli`, `clear`, `do`, `gaussian`, `if`, `map`, `multinomial`, `uniform`

 First there are the simple classical-probabilistic structures `bernoulli`, `gaussian`, `multinomial`, and `uniform`.